A Budget-Friendly Watch Packed with High-End Features

 Muscle heat map is a unique feature.
-Whichever type of exercise you’re doing, you can get a well-rounded view of which muscles got the most exercise in a session.
+Whatever type of exercise you’re doing, you can get a well-rounded view of which muscles got the most exercise in a session.

 You can also view this data by day, week, or month.
-This can be incredibly helpful to make sure your workouts are covering every muscle group and nothing is falling behind.
+This can be incredibly helpful to make sure your workouts are covering every muscle group and nothing is being neglected.